postmanlabs/labs-docs/src/pages/docs/api-governance/api-definition/openapi2.md

 ## Models

-This category of rule deals with how to model various data types.
+This rule category deals with how to model various data types.

 ### A schema property should reference a reusable schema